BattleRush/AST-SQLDialects-Checker/SQLITE.md

+# SQLite shenanigans
-replace tester.tcl the do_execsql_test function with the following code
+Replace the `do_execsql_test` function body inside `tester.tcl` in the SQLite submodule with the following snippet:

 ```tcl
 proc do_execsql_test {args} {